You need the following tools to build MySQL from source on Unix:

 unixODBCmay be used by setting this option to “1”.

 -DMYSQLCLIENT_STATIC_LINKING=Link statically to the MySQL client library.
-Since release 5.3.10, when building Connector/ODBC from sources, dynamic linking with the MySQL client library is selected by default—that is, the
+Dynamic linking with the MySQL client library is selected by default—that is, the

 MYSQLCLIENT_STATIC_LINKINGcmake option is